WGP Rules for Entrants|

 - A cardsleeve insert made of the reference card and not of the cardsleeve is not legal.

-- A cardsleeve insert printed too small ("sized to fit", so that it doesn't extend the length of the card) is not legal.
+- A cardsleeve insert printed too small ("printed to fit the page", so that it doesn't extend the length of the card) is not legal.

 - A cardsleeve insert put in sideways for Climax cards is not legal.